 Why you may not need an Angel Investor for Business Capital Funding

-So, you believe you are close to creating the next big thing and are on the verge of launching a potential hot-selling product but just need angel investment from an Angel Investor to make it a success.
-You believe strongly that £50k - £75k from an angel investor would increase your likelihood of success to your business venture.
+So, you believe you are close to creating the next big thing and are on the verge of launching a potential hot-selling product but just need investment from an Angel Investor to make it a success.
+You believe strongly that £50k – £75k from an angel investor would increase your likelihood of success in your business venture.

 But would it really?

 This article explores the different ways entrepreneurs can raise money for their business and addresses:

 - Whether your start-up really needs the investment.